NicolasAngleraud/Financial-Sentiment-Analysis/README.md

 - Format: csv file with 2 columns Sentence/Sentiment

 ## Method
-Our approach consists of the following steps:
+The approach consists of the following steps:
 1. Data preprocessing
    - Cleaning: dealing with missing values, duplicates, annotation inconsistencies and removing some special characters
    - Transformation: using a sentence transformers model to get embeddings for each sentence and a label encoder for the classes